Hillary Clinton 2016 presidential campaign: Campaign staff

 Robby Mook served as campaign manager, and is the first openly gay person to serve in that role in a major presidential campaign.

-Stephanie Hannon served as chief technology officer, and is the first women to serve in that role in a major presidential campaign.
+Stephanie Hannon served as chief technology officer, and is the first woman to serve in that role in a major presidential campaign.

 Other campaign staff included John Podesta as campaign chairman, Joel Benenson as chief strategist and pollster, Jennifer Palmieri as communications director, and Amanda Renteria as political director.
 Longtime Clinton aide Huma Abedin was the vice chairwoman of the campaign, and continued in the role she has long played for Clinton as traveling chief of staff and "body woman".
 Fundraising was led by Dennis Cheng as national finance director for the campaign, and main liaison between many major donors and Clinton.
 Future New York State Senator Alessandra Biaggi served as Deputy National Operations Director, and said: "Everything was urgent in the moment.
 It was total chaos and I loved it.
 We played very hard, and it was very hard to lose."

 Policy advisors

-Hillary Clinton named three senior policy advisers to lead policy development for her presidential campaign: Maya Harris, Ann O'Leary, and Jake Sullivan.
-Longtime Clinton staffer Jake Sullivan served as policy director, and Michael Schmidt, Michael Shapiro and Jacob Leibenluft were on Clinton's policy team.
+Clinton named three senior policy advisers to lead policy development for her presidential campaign: Maya Harris, Ann O'Leary, and Jake Sullivan.
+Michael Schmidt, Michael Shapiro and Jacob Leibenluft were on Clinton's policy team, while Sullivan, a longtime Clinton staffer, served as policy director.

 The Clinton campaign had a large set of outside policy advisors who served on advisory groups.

 Defense and foreign policy

 Senior advisors included former CIA Director and Secretary of Defense Leon Panetta, former National Security Advisor Tom Donilon, Center for a New American Security CEO Michèle Flournoy, former Secretary of State Madeleine Albright, and others.
 The campaign also had a decentralized system of "about a dozen advisory working groups for regional and functional issues" such as Asia, Europe, counter-terrorism, and human rights.
-Foreign Policy magazine reports that "the campaign boasts a surprisingly diverse cadre of experts, from early-career think tankers in their 20s to graying ex-diplomats in their 50s and 60s."
+Foreign Policy magazine reported that "the campaign boasts a surprisingly diverse cadre of experts, from early-career think tankers in their 20s to graying ex-diplomats in their 50s and 60s".